Analyzing Functional Data with a Mixture of Covariance Structures Using a Curve-Based Sampling Scheme: Simulation Studies

 \section{Simulation Studies}

 In this section, we present a comprehensive evaluation of the proposed method through simulation studies.
-Each scenario is designed to assess different aspects of the method's performance, including the hidden state sequence estimation, the recovery of the underlying functional data and the fitting of the observations.
-For all methods, we used $1,000$ posterior draws after discarding $4,000$ burn-in samples.
+Each scenario is designed to assess different aspects of the method's performance, including the hidden state sequence estimation, the recovery of the underlying functional data and the fitting of the observations. {Several additional scenarios, including the cases of larger noise variance (Appendix \ref{SM-sec:Scenario-largersigma20.02}), multiple state transitions (Appendix \ref{SM-sec:Scenario1-J4}), state space misspecification (Appendix \ref{SM-sec:Scenario-misspec}) and larger sample size (Appendix \ref{SM-sec:Scenario2-n150}), are presented in Appendix \ref{SM-sec:Additional-simus}.} For all methods, we used $1,000$ posterior draws after discarding $4,000$ burn-in samples.
 We employed parallel processing across $\mathbb{S}$ cores to generate the underlying probability curves $\ve{g}(\cdot)$.
 The Gelman-Rubin statistics for the parameters were calculated across five chains and were observed to be less than $1.1$, indicating that the MCMC process converged \citep{gelman2007data}.

 For the hidden state sequence estimation, we compare the proposed approach with the naive Gibbs sampling (NGS) across different data fluctuation conditions in Scenarios 1 and 2.
 This comparison assesses the performance of our method under varying levels of data volatility.
-The NGS refers to the approach where each $z_i$ is sampled based on the previously sampled state sequence $\vesub{z}{\text{-}i}=\ve{z}\backslash z_i$, i.e., $z_i \sim p\left(z_i \big| \fall, \vesub{z}{\text{-}i}, \Theta,\ve{y} \right)$, as discussed in Section \ref{sec:cond_pz}.
+The NGS refers to the approach where each $z_i$ is sampled based on the previously sampled state sequence $\vesub{z}{\text{-}i}=\ve{z}\backslash z_i$, i.e., $z_i \sim p\left(z_i \mid \fall, \vesub{z}{\text{-}i}, \Theta,\ve{y} \right)$, as discussed in Section \ref{sec:cond_pz}.
 In Scenario 3, we address the challenge of handling a very large sample size by incorporating the NNGP approach to evaluate the method's scalability and efficiency.